The Lockman-SpReSO project. Description, target selection, observations and preliminary results: Spectroscopic observations

 Our survey used the guaranteed time of the OSIRIS instrument team and the Instituto de Astronomía of the Universidad Nacional Autónoma de México (IA-UNAM).
-The first observations were done over the first semester of 2014 (run 2014A in Table \ref{tab:faint_camps}) and were used to create the OSIRIS mosaic image of the study region of the LH (Figure \ref{fig:mosaic}).
+The first observations were carried out over the first semester of 2014 (run 2014A in Table \ref{tab:faint_camps}) and were used to create the OSIRIS mosaic image of the study region of the LH field (Fig. \ref{fig:mosaic}).

-As mentioned above, our quality requirement is to reach an S$/$N $\geq 3$ in the continuum for all the objects in the survey.
-Considering the ETC predictions for the different $R_\mathrm{C}$ magnitude intervals of the survey, as well as the spatial distribution of the objects by $R_\mathrm{C}$ magnitude in the $24\times24$ arcmin$^2$ field, it was determined that, in order to achieve this signal to noise ratio, it would take of the order of 1 to 1.4 h per mask with $R_\mathrm{C}<20.6$ mag and up to 3 h per mask for sources with $R_\mathrm{C}\geq20.6$ mag.
+As mentioned above, our quality requirement was to reach a S$/$N $\geq 3$ in the continuum for all the objects in the survey.
+Considering the ETC predictions for the different $R_\mathrm{C}$ magnitude intervals of the survey, as well as the spatial distribution of the objects by $R_\mathrm{C}$ magnitude in the $24\times24$ arcmin$^2$ field, it was determined that, in order to achieve this S$/$N, it would take of the order of 1 to 1.4 h per mask with $R_\mathrm{C}<20.6$ mag, and up to 3 h per mask for sources with $R_\mathrm{C}\geq20.6$ mag.
 Figure \ref{fig:mag_Rc} shows the $R_\mathrm{C}$ magnitude distribution for all the objects in the catalogue.
-Following the distribution, the sample are composed of 151 very bright sources ($R_C<20$), 606 bright sources ($20<R_C<23$) and 387 faint sources ($23<R_C<24.5$).

-Consequently, to avoid problems in merging bright and faint objects and to optimize the number of masks that have to be used, the sample was divided into two parts using the magnitude criterion $R_C=20$ mag as the separation value.
-We denominated objects with $R_C\geq20$ mag as the fainter subset (993 sources, bright and faint above-mentioned classes) and objects with $R_C<20$ mag the brighter subset (151 sources, very bright class), where each of them was observed with a different telescope.
-However, there is a slight overlap (up to $R_C=20.6$ mag) between the subsamples to compare the results obtained with the different telescopes and check that they are in good agreement.
+Consequently, to avoid problems in merging bright and faint objects, and with the aim of optimizing the number of masks that needed to be used, the sample was divided into two parts using the magnitude criterion $R_\mathrm{C}=20$ mag as the separation value.
+We denominated objects with $R_C\geq20$ mag as the faint subset (993 sources) and objects with $R_C<20$ mag as the bright subset (151 sources), where each of them was observed with a different telescope.
+However, there is a slight overlap (up to $R_C=20.6$ mag, 93 sources in the magnitude range 20 $< R_\mathrm{C} <$ 20.6) between the sub-samples for comparing the results obtained with the different telescopes and checking that they are in good agreement.
 Figure \ref{fig:mosaic} shows the spatial distribution of the objects in each of the subsets, as well as those that are common and those not observed.